The Architecture NeuroStability Human Leader Profile About Take the Profile

 The decision-making core

 The capacity to stay with internal signal — rather than override it — is the relational and decision-making core of centered leadership.
-Every time a leader makes a fast decision to relieve internal pressure, defers when internal data is present but uncomfortable, or exits a difficult conversation before it completes, they erode the foundation of their own judgment.
+Every time a leader exits a difficult conversation before it completes or defers when internal data is present but uncomfortable, they erode the foundation of their own judgment.

 This is not a confidence problem.
 It is a conditions problem.